MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/README.md

     *   The image is read into memory as bytes.
     *   The image bytes are passed to the prediction module.
 3.  **Machine Learning Model (PyTorch)**:
-    *   The `model.py` utility loads a pre-trained `EfficientNet-B0` model into memory once at application startup to ensure low latency for subsequent predictions.
+    *   The `model.py` utility loads the trained `EfficientNet-B0` model into memory once at application startup to ensure low latency for subsequent predictions.
     *   The uploaded image is preprocessed (resized, normalized, and converted to a tensor) to match the model's input requirements.
     *   The model performs inference on the preprocessed image.
     *   The highest probability output is identified and mapped to its corresponding class name.